cybertraining-dsc/fa20-523-326/project/project.md

 #### 4.3.1 Benchmarking

-This is a simple modelling method and it is one of the two dominant approach of economic modelling to estimate the production behaviour [^4].
-This method was used to estimate the potential of increase in milk yield.
+This is a simple modelling method and it is one of the two dominant approach of economic modelling to estimate the production behaviour [^8], [^9].
+This method was used to analyze potential of increase in milk yield.
 In this approach milk yield data and milk production data of past 6 years was averaged.
 Top 10 states with most yield in-milk and milk production reported were compared with average of the whole sample.
 The comparision did not consider all possible characteristics for modelling.
 The problem analyzed as part of this project was relatively small.
-With the given small dataset only two parameters average yield in-milk and average milk production was analyzed.
+With the given small dataset only two parameters, average yield in-milk and average milk production was analyzed.

 We created two models one for analyzing average yield in-milk animals and second one was to analyze the average milk production.
 Data showed that Uttar pradesh had highest average milk production of 17810 tonnes compared to whole sample.
 Punjab state has had highest average yield per in-milk animals which as 8.39 kg per day.
 As we analyzed common attributes between two states that contributed to highest numbers in their respective area we noticed that both the states have highest number of Murrah breed buffalos compared to other breeds.
-Figure 5 below shows the share of top 3 breeds in both the state.
+Figure 5 shows the share of top 3 breeds in both the state.

 ![TOP TWO States](https://github.com/cybertraining-dsc/fa20-523-326/raw/main/project/images/punjab_up_state.png)

 **Figure 5:** Top 3 types of buffalo breeds of Uttar Pradesh and Punjab

 In this study we presentated result of the two models.
-Based on the results we provided guidelines for estimating yield for year 2020.
+Based on the results we were able to analyze trends of yield in-milk and milk production from 20th livestock census data.

 ## 5. Results

-It appears based on simple benchmarking analysis that it is possible to increase production past currently attainable yields.
+Based on simple benchmarking analysis it appears that it is possible to increase production past currently attainable yields.
 The current scale of the yield does indicate the leading states have best breeds of buffalos.
 Different methods of analyzing yield gaps can be combined to give estimates of attainable yields.
 It will also help to evaluate possible interventions to increase production and profits.

 ## 6. Discussion